6 NYC Small Bathroom Remodel Ideas That’ll Change Your Life

 Take the minimalist idea to its logical, magical conclusion with floating bathroom cabinets and sinks, paired here with a glass shower.
 Floating fixtures are mounted to the wall, eliminating legs altogether for a buoyant effect at once simple and striking.
 Fewer vertical lines near the ground create add even more clarity and airiness.

-You may even be able to do this with the toilet, as seen here in Gallery’s Murray Street bathroom remodel.
-By setting the tank into the wall, the designers not only gave the toilet a floating look, but removed its entire back half from the room.
+You may even be able to do this with the toilet, as we once did in a Murray Street bathroom remodel.
+By setting the tank into the wall, our designers not only gave the toilet a floating look, but removed its entire back half from the room.

 4. Mount a Mirror